Nafeij/kbclone/README.md

 All assets are reproductions.
 Original rights and intellectual properties belong to Massive Monster.

-Title logo generously contributed by [Kuroukira](https://www.reddit.com/user/Kuroukira)
+Art and assets generously contributed by [Kuroukira](https://www.reddit.com/user/Kuroukira)

 ### CULT OF THE LAMB